 (i) Timing.
 Ecology will provide notice of a proposed enforcement order before or concurrent with the issuance of the order.

-(A) Except in emergencies, Ecology will provide the notice no later than three days after Ecology issues the enforcement order.
+(A) Except in emergencies, ecology will provide the notice no later than three days after ecology issues the enforcement order.

-(B) In emergencies, Ecology will provide the notice no later than ten days after Ecology issues the enforcement order.
+(B) In emergencies, ecology will provide the notice no later than 10 days after ecology issues the enforcement order.

 (ii) Contents.
 Notice of a proposed enforcement order must briefly: